-- have sent a payment and have not received a receipt
+have sent a payment and have not received a receipt

 - require advice on whether your payment has been received and accepted

 - have received a Court Summons and want to know why it has been sent to you

-In cases where an endorsable offence has been committed (UK driver), driving licences (photographic and paper counterpart) should be submitted to the Police Station indicated on the fixed penalty ticket within fourteen days of the offence.
+In cases where an endorsable offence has been committed (UK driver), driving licences (photographic and paper counterpart) must be submitted to the Police Station indicated on the fixed penalty ticket within fourteen days of the offence.

 Your licence will be endorsed and returned to the address provided and you should allow approximately four to six weeks for this process to be completed.

 If you have not received your licence back after this period of time you should contact the Fixed Penalty Office.